simonseo/no-mfa-please/README.md

   1. Add a 'Tablet (iPad, Nexus 7, etc.)', doesn't matter whether you choose iOS or Android
   1. Click 'I have Duo Mobile installed'.
 A QR code will show up.
   1. Copy the image address (usually in the right click context menu or long press menu
-1. register (`\register`) using the QR URL, a non-nyu email, and password different from the nyu email and the non-nyu email
+- Register (`\register`) using the QR URL, a non-nyu email, and a password
-1. send new passcode to registered email (`\passcode`)
+- Send new passcodes to your registered email (`\passcode`)

 ### The Risks & why this app is still pretty secure
-The chance of your account getting hacked is higher using this app compared to using MFA without this app, since it provides another way for you (and a hacker) to access your account.
+The chance of your account getting hacked is higher using this website compared to using MFA without this app, since it provides another way for you (and hackers) to access your account.

-Level of security:
+Level of security (increasing order):

-Only username & password < MFA + this app < MFA without this app
+1. Using only username & password
+1. MFA + this app
+1. MFA without this app

 However, this app is still pretty secure because:
 - We send a passcode to your email instead of giving it to you right away: it is more convenient if you want to genereate and save multiple passcodes at once and also this adds another layer of security: in case somehone holds the account information for this app, they still need to know the password for your email.